 Different Malus sp. cross-pollinate and therefore hybrid species are common.
 In fact, Apple in general can be quite variable in size, shape and colour.
 All species and hybrids are edible.

 All about Crab Apple

-Crab apple is one of the most interesting trees growing in British and Irish hedgerows and woodland edges.
-They produce beautiful fragrant blossoms in spring and prolific fruit in late summer, which are most welcome by foragers and wildlife alike.
+Crab apple is one of the most appreciated trees growing in British and Irish hedgerows and woodland edges.
+They produce beautiful fragrant blossom in spring and prolific fruit in late summer, which are most welcome by foragers and wildlife alike.

 Many suburbs are built on old orchard sites and remains are often found from one garden to another, on street corners and public parks.
 Likewise, many are planted for their ornamental value.
 Roadside trees are however much more likely to have grown from discarded cores.

 Medicinal uses of Crab Apple

 Culinary uses and recipes with Crab Apple